gfwilliams/EspruinoSerialTerminal/README.md

 Features that would be nice
 ----------------------------
-* Make Copy and Paste work!
+* Make Copy from the terminal work!
+(Paste is implemented now)
 * Option to use a Baud rate other than the default 9600
 * Better auto-detection of the correct serial device
 * More complete VT100 emulation